kathleenlma/kathleenlma.github.io/_projects/025njfuture.md

 ---

 As an intern for the smart-growth organization New Jersey Future, I was tasked with comparing and analyzing two methods of measuring gentrification, which rely on different definitions of economic distress.
-I conducted research, literature review, data analysis, and map design with ArcGIS.
+I conducted research, literature review, and data analysis, as well as map design in ArcGIS.

 ![NJ Future](/img/njfuture/qcturb.png)